majestrate/srndv2/README.md

     # clean any previous builds
     ./clean
-    # build everything
+    # build it
-    # this builds libsodium too so it could take a bit
-    ./build
+    ./build core

 ## rebuilding